pivotal/docs-tap/tap-gui/tap-gui-rbac/setup-tap-gui-rbac-eks.md

     - `CLUSTER-NAME-UNCONSTRAINED` is the cluster name of your choice for your EKS cluster
     - `CLUSTER-URL` is the URL for the remote cluster you are connecting to Tanzu Application Platform GUI.
 You obtained this earlier in the procedure.

     If there are any other clusters that you want to make visible in Tanzu Application Platform GUI, add their entries to `clusters` as well.

 ## <a id="upgrade-tap-gui"></a> Upgrade the Tanzu Application Platform GUI package

-After the new configuration file is ready update the `tap` package:
+After the new configuration file is ready, update the `tap` package:

 1. Run: